carpentries/carpentries.org/content/support/membership/_index.md

 ### Launch Partnership

-Appropriate for organisations in the early stages of establishing a local community of practice around data science and computational research skills, a Launch Partnership can be used to demonstrate the uniqueness and impact of The Carpentries teaching model, as a stepping-stone towards securing organisational investment.
+Appropriate for organisations in the early stages of establishing a local community of practice around data science and computational research skills, a Launch Partnership can be used to demonstrate the uniqueness and impact of The Carpentries teaching model, as a stepping-stone towards securing sustained organisational investment.

 ### Expand Partnership

 For organisations ready to increase their training capacity, an Expand Partnership provides multiple options for skill development and community building.
-Organisations at the Expand level may elect to train up to six individuals as certified Carpentries Instructors or Lesson Developers, spread evidence-based teaching practices more broadly across their departments with up to twelve seats in our Learner-Centered Training program, or combine either of those paths with short-format professional development opportunities for their staff and students.
+Organisations at the Expand level may elect to train up to six individuals as certified Carpentries Instructors or Lesson Developers, spread evidence-based teaching practices more broadly across their departments with up to twelve seats in our Learner-Centered Teaching program, or combine either of these paths with short-format professional development opportunities for their staff and students.

 ## Scale Partnership

-Designed for organisations seeking broad impact, a Scale Partnership enables coordinated delivery of training efforts across multiple departments and sustained programming for long-lasting growth of overall institutional capacity.
+Designed for organisations seeking to broaden their impact, a Scale Partnership enables expanded programming for long-lasting growth of overall institutional capacity.
+Partners at the Scale level can embed The Carpentries philosophy of teaching and learning broadly throughout their organisation with up to twenty seats in our Learner-Centered Teaching program, or choose to concentrate on certification of up to ten individuals as Carpentries Instructors or Lesson Developers.
+They can also reward existing community members with additional professional development opportunities.

 ### Transform Partnership

-Intended for organisations pursuing truly institution-wide change, a Transform Partnership enables large-scale capacity building and sustained, organisation-wide impact.
+Intended for organisations pursuing truly institution-wide change, a Transform Partnership enables accelerated large-scale capacity growth and sustained, organisation-wide impact.
+Transform level Partners can certify up to sixteen individuals as Carpentries Lesson Developers or Instructors, providing the person-power for extensive curriculum development and instructional efforts.
+Alternatively, Transform Partners can standardise onboarding of cohorts of new educators (e.g. graduate teaching assistants) through our one-day Learner-Centered Teaching program.

+No matter which level of Partnership you pursue, The Carpentries team with help you mix and match our service offerings to build the best training program for your team!

 ### In addition to the benefits above, all Partnerships include: